Cannabis Substance Use Prevention

 Family/Community Events

-Nite 2 Unite August 5th 5pm-7pm Centennial Park by Northland College, Thief River Falls, MN
+-Nite 2 Unite August 5th 5pm-7pm Centennial Park by Northland College, Thief River Falls, MN

 -Poverty Simulator August 13th 12pm-4pm Simulator Northland College, Thief River Falls, MN